Reinforcement Teaching: Experiments

-For the teacher's state representation, we consider two variants of the Parameter Embedder (PE) representation discussed in Section \ref{sec:state_rep}.
-In this setting, the inputs are the states that the student encounters during its training process.
-The outputs vary and depend on the function $f_{\theta}$.
-We consider two functions, one that maps states to state-action values, PE-QValues, and another that maps states to a one-hot encoding of the student's greedy policy, PE-OneHotPolicy.
-In addition, for both LP and time-to-threshold reward functions, the performance measure $m(\theta)$ is the student's return on the target task.
+For the teacher's state representation, we consider two variants of PE that use different student outputs $f_{\theta}$.
+In both cases, the inputs are the states that the student encounters during its learning process (i.e., student training episodes).
+For PE-Values, the embedded outputs are the state/state-action values, whereas for PE-Action, the embedded outputs are the student's actions.
+Specifically, during each student episode, the student encounters (state, action) pairs.
+These pairs are then stored in a buffer.
+If the student state is already in the buffer, we keep the latest action that was taken.
+When it's time to retrieve the teacher's state representation, we randomly sample a minibatch of M (state, action) pairs from this buffer.
+For the PE-Values representation, we query the state/action value corresponding to each state in the minibatch using the most up-to-date value network.
+Finally, for all reward functions, the performance measure is the student's return on the target task.